fplard/ISRverse/README.md

 minNparepro = 30  #Minimum number of unique parent records

 #Litter/clutch size
-parentProb = 80 #Minimum percentage of parentage probability to include in litter size minNlitter = 30 #Minimum number of litters to run the analysis Nday = 7 #Number of days to group all offspring in one litter/clutch
+parentProb_Dam = 80 #Minimum percentage of parentage probability to include for Dam in litter size parentProb_Sire = 80 #Minimum percentage of parentage probability to include for Sire in litter size minNlitter = 30 #Minimum number of litters to run the analysis Nday = 7 #Number of days to group all offspring in one litter/clutch